Architecture of Wales

-Architecture of Wales is an overview of architecture in Wales from the medieval period to the present day, excluding castles and fortifications, ecclesiastical architecture and industrial architecture.
+Architecture of Wales is an overview of architecture in Wales, the United Kingdom, from the medieval period to the present day, excluding castles and fortifications, ecclesiastical architecture and industrial architecture.
 It covers the history of domestic, commercial, and administrative architecture.

 There is little evidence for domestic architecture predating the 14th century in Wales.
 Earliest architecture includes tower houses and first floor halls as well as early stone buildings.
-There are still some timber frame constructions that still exist that date back to the 12th century, the earliest being at Chepstow castle.
+There are still some timber frame constructions that still exist that date back to the 12th century, the earliest being at Chepstow Castle in Monmouthshire.